fuankarion/Vision17/Lab1-Linux/readme.md

    for example ``man find`` or just search in google :P .

-##Concatenating commands
+##Redirections
 2. Find the ```passwd```file, and redirectr its contents error log to the 'Black Hole'
    >  ``find / -name passwd  2> /dev/null``

    The `` 2>`` operator redirects the error output to ``/dev/null``.
 This is a special file that acts as a sink, anything sent to it will disappear.
-Other important redirection operations are
+Other useful redirection operations are
       -  `` > `` : Redirect standard output to a file
       -  `` | `` : Redirect standard output to standard input of another program
       -  `` 2> ``: Redirect error output to a file